 Until the day that New York City is willing to decarcerate all women and gender-expansive people, there should be an accessible, humane center that is separate from men and reduces harm, rather than exacerbating it.
-Jails are almost always designed with men in mind, and the borough-based plan is no different.
-Rather than having women and gender-expansive people be part of a men's jail at Kew Gardens, there should be a separate Women's Center for Justice.

-Depriving women and gender-expansive people of their liberty with jail should be rare, and if it does occur, they should be treated with dignity and respect, and put on a pathway to healthy and stable lives.
+Jails are almost always designed with men in mind, and the boroughbased plan is no different.
+Rather than having women and genderexpansive people be part of a men's jail at Kew Gardens, there should be a separate Women's Center for Justice at the currently closed Lincoln Correctional Facility in Harlem.
+Depriving women and gender-expansive person of their liberty with jail should be rare, and if it does occur, they should be treated with dignity and respect, and put on a pathway to healthy and stable lives.
 The Women's Center for Justice can operate using a new "Reentry at Entry" model that focuses on therapeutic care, family unification, and skills building to break the cycle of incarceration.